joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/07/us/bourbon-philadelphia-stolen-cargo.html

 **Live Updates: Iran Fires Missiles at Israel for First Time Since April Cease-Fire**\
-`Israel had attacked the outskirts of the Lebanese capital, Beirut, earlier Sunday, prompting threats of Iranian retaliation.
-There were no immediate reports of casualties.`\
+`Israel had attacked the outskirts of the Lebanese capital, Beirut, earlier Sunday, prompting Iran to retaliate.
+There were no immediate reports of casualties from the missile attack.`\
 https://www.nytimes.com/live/2026/06/07/world/iran-israel-missiles

 **Iran Fires Missiles at Israel for First Time Since April Cease-Fire**\